beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The server does not save new notes to a database, so new notes disappear when the server is restarted.

-Der Server speichert keine neuen Notizen in einer Daten, so dass die Notizen verschwinden, wenn der Server neugestartet wird.
+Der Server speichert keine neuen Notizen, so dass die Notizen verschwinden, wenn der Server neugestartet wird.

 > AJAX

 ## AJAX